-Commissioned by Napoleon, the Arc de Triomphe is a famous Paris monument.
+Arc de Triomphe is a famous Paris monument commissioned by Napoleon in 1806.
 At the top end of Champs Elysees, it ends the longest perspective in the city.
-Its top platform, accessible by lift, provides a spectacular view.
+Its panoramic terrace, accessible by lift, provides a splendid view.
 Everyday, French war veterans and soldiers rekindled the Flame of Remembrance on the tomb of the unknown soldier.
 Paris monuments.

 Arc de Triomphe is most of all famous for its link with Emperor Napoleon and for the view from its top platform.